Some limited subsidy money is available for 2017 season

 The following areas should be addressed by the proposal:

 The artist/company must present a clear vision of the project proposed with artists’ credentials, bios, and the company’s mission statement.
 How does the proposed performance correspond to the mission of the artist or company?
 Why is the Irondale Center the right place to house this performance?
 A brief history of past work should be attached.
-We will accept up to 10 minutes of DVD/CD work samples.

 Target Audience: Who is the project meant to reach?
 We will give special consideration to productions that reach non-traditional or under-served audiences.